ericz99/custom-forum/README.md

 # Custom Forum

-Custom forum just like reddit, allow user to post topic and comment on them!
+Custom forum just like reddit, allow user to create a topic, and make a post about that specific topic!

 # What I Learned